BushLife - Forclaz Travel 100 Hiking Backpack Hero

 My absolute favourite thing about this huge hiking backpack is its main compartment zippers.
 First of all, most hiking packs don’t have a zipper at all for the main compartment.
 You end up dealing with a big, giant hole that loads from the top – and the top only.
 It can be challenging to load if you are a neat freak and to unload if you only need that 1 item that so happens to be at the bottom!

 The Travel 100 has an ingenious zipper system, to be honest, which runs from the very top of the pack right down to the bottom.
 At the bottom, it forms a U shape and heads back up to the top again.
 If that’s not enough, it comes with three zipper tabs.
 It allows you to open the pack from the top down, providing unfettered access to the entire main compartment OR facilitating the two other zipper tabs, which can be moved anywhere along the zipper.
-In other words, a wide swath of the pack can be opened from the bottom up!!!
+In other words, a wide swath of the pack can be opened from the bottom up for quick access!!!
 I really, really like this system a lot, and it makes loading, organizing and unloading a breeze!

 Main Compartment Pockets